Search functions in GoogleSQL

 • relative_search_type: A named argument with a STRING value.
 The value refines the substring search result.
 To use a given relative_search_type, the substring TOKENLIST must have been generated with the corresponding type in its TOKENIZE_SUBSTRING relative_search_types argument.
 We support these relative search types:

-• adjacent_and_in_order: The substring query tokens must appear adjacent to one another and in order in the value.
+• phrase: The substring query terms must appear adjacent to one another and in order in the tokenized value (the value that was tokenized to produce the tokens argument).

-• value_prefix: The substring query must be found at the start of tokens.
+• value_prefix: The substring query terms must be found at the start of tokenized value.

-• value_suffix: The substring query must be found at the end of tokens.
+• value_suffix: The substring query terms must be found at the end of tokenized value.

-• word_prefix: The substring query must be found at the start of a word in tokens.
+• word_prefix: The substring query terms must be found at the start of a word in the tokenized value.

-• word_suffix: The substring query must be found at the end of a word in tokens.
+• word_suffix: The substring query terms must be found at the end of a word in the tokenized value.

 Details